 In 2012, a European Cyber Security Month took place as a pilot project across Europe.
 As pilot countries the Czech Republic, Luxembourg, Norway, Portugal, Romania, Slovenia, Spain and the United Kingdom participated in various activities and events throughout October 2012, to raise awareness of cyber security.
 This project was supported by ENISA and the European Commission.To read the synthesis of the results of the first ECSM, please consult the specific page.

-In 2013 ENISA will continue to work together with the Member States and the Commission to further develop the European Cyber-Security Month.
-The approach will be to widen the number of participating Member States, to ensure sufficient focus on a number of key themes and to profile the event as a joint EU campaign with global outreach.
+In 2013 ENISA worked together with the Member States and the Commission and developed further the European Cyber-Security Month.
+The approach was to widen the number of participating Member States, to ensure sufficient focus on a number of key themes and to profile the event as a joint EU campaign with global outreach.

 The role of the website is to be THE single point of reference for ECSM, with pointers to what is happening at country level, with information and links to organizers, events, practical information etc.